 We were driving from Rome to Puglia and wanted to break up our trip with a stop overnight.
-Molise, Italy’s second smallest region and once part of a greater region with Abruzzo known collectively until 1970 as the Abruzzi, is so unknown amongst Italians that many joke that it doesn’t exist–Molise non esiste.
+Molise, Italy’s second smallest region and once part of a greater region with Abruzzo known collectively until 1970 as the Abruzzi, is so unknown amongst Italians that there is a long-running joke that it doesn’t exist—Molise non esiste.

 So what better time than Easter to test one’s faith in the existence of something?

 With its population hovering only around 5,000, Agnone, like many other small towns in Italy, punches above its weight.
 Agnone’s fame is thanks to the Marinelli Pontificia Fonderia di Campane, a continuously family-run bell foundry that has been in operation since 1339.
 The Marinelli foundry has produced bronze bells for churches throughout Italy and the world, including for the reconstructed Montecassino Abbey following World War II.

 It stands to reason that a town known for its church bells must also have several churches.
 In fact, the center of Agnone contains block after block of churches, many dating from the mid-15th century or earlier.
 Among the most important are Sant’Emidio (1443), which is unique for its austere, Tuscan-like facade and asymmetrical, double-naved interior, and Sant’Antonio (1128), the endpoint for the famous ‘Ndocciata, a Christmas Eve torch parade.

 But we were here for Easter, a much more somber time, at least during Settimana Santa, Holy Week.
 It was on Good Friday when quiet Agnone came to life with its procession of the Dead Christ.
 This morbid parade is led each year by the Congregation of the Dead, a group of black-hooded congregants from the church of Santa Croce (1446).